 The following are questions frequently asked at the Sturm College of Law, and the answers most often given.
-A method of organization by “topic of question” has been used for ease of navigation.
+If you do not see an answer to your question here, please reach out to firstname.lastname@example.org for assistance.

 Q. Who can help me with making an exception to an academic policy?

-A. You will need to contact Associate Dean for Academic Affairs, Viva Moffat.
+A. You will need to contact Associate Dean for Academic Affairs, Annecoos Wiersema.
 Her office is located in the Dean’s Suite, 215 on the second floor.

 Q. Who do I see about ADA accommodations?